slammywill/Photo-Sorter/readme.md

     Pillow:  https://pypi.org/project/Pillow/
     pyglet:  http://pyglet.org/

-    Any modules not installed should be able to be install via terminal with *pip install 'module'*.
+    Any modules not installed should be able to be install via terminal with *"pip install module"*. (where module is the name of the module).

 ### AUTHOR
     Sam Willems